 - A knowledgeable reviewer should be able to run the models/scripts/estimations to recreate the tables and results presented in the paper.

-- Is there a single badge, or is there value in considering different tiers (silver and gold), or dimensions (a la scouts: canoeing, plumbing, etc.)
+- Is there a single badge, or is there value in considering different tiers (silver and gold)?

 - What is the process for awarding badges?
 An additional stand-alone review?
 Integrated with the normal peer review process?